-No, the converse is not true, because it is necessary for a wave function representing a traveling wave to have a finite value for all values of x and t.
+No, the converse is not true, because it is necessary for a wave function representing a travelling wave to have a finite value for all values of x and t.

-As none of the above functions satisfy the above condition, thus, none represent a traveling wave.
+As none of the above functions satisfy the above condition, thus, none represent a travelling wave.

 Q6.
 A bat emits ultrasonic sound of frequency 1000 kHz in air.
 If the sound meets a water surface, what is the wavelength of (a) the reflected sound, (b) the transmitted sound?
 Speed of sound in air is 340 m s –1 and in water 1486 m s–1